Brunei Defense and Official Development Assistance

 1984 - 2021 | Yearly | BND mn | World Bank

 BN: Military Expenditure data was reported at 609.150 BND mn in 2021.
 This records an increase from the previous number of 602.000 BND mn for 2020.
-BN: Military Expenditure data is updated yearly, averaging 450.500 BND mn from Dec 1984 to 2021, with 38 observations.
+BN: Military Expenditure data is updated yearly, averaging 450.500 BND mn from Dec 1984 (Median) to 2021, with 38 observations.
 The data reached an all-time high of 668.725 BND mn in 2014 and a record low of 207.690 BND mn in 1984.
 BN: Military Expenditure data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Brunei – Table BN.World Bank.WDI: Defense and Official Development Assistance.
 Military expenditures data from SIPRI are derived from the NATO definition, which includes all current and capital expenditures on the armed forces, including peacekeeping forces; defense ministries and other government agencies engaged in defense projects; paramilitary forces, if these are judged to be trained and equipped for military operations; and military space activities.
 Such expenditures include military and civil personnel, including retirement pensions of military personnel and social services for personnel; operation and maintenance; procurement; military research and development; and military aid (in the military expenditures of the donor country).
 Excluded are civil defense and current expenditures for previous military activities, such as for veterans' benefits, demobilization, conversion, and destruction of weapons.
 This definition cannot be applied for all countries, however, since that would require much more detailed information than is available about what is included in military budgets and off-budget military expenditure items.
 (For example, military budgets might or might not cover civil defense, reserves and auxiliary forces, police and paramilitary forces, dual-purpose forces such as military and civilian police, military grants in kind, pensions for military personnel, and social security contributions paid by one part of government to another.);Stockholm International Peace Research Institute (SIPRI), Yearbook: Armaments, Disarmament and International Security.;;Data for some countries are based on partial or uncertain data or rough estimates.
 For additional details please refer to the military expenditure database on the SIPRI website: https://sipri.org/databases/milex

 Last Frequency Range